markdom/specification/1.0/markdom.md

 This event represents the general form of the begin of a [*Markdom block*][].
 The `type` parameter determines the type of the represented [*Markdom block*][].

-Calling this method must be must be, depending on the value of the `type` parameter, followed by a call to `onCodeBlock` or `onHeadinBlockBegin` or `onDivisionBlock` or `onOrderedListBlockBegin` or `onParagraphBlockBegin` or `onQuoteBlockBegin` or `onUnorderedListBlockBegin`.
+Calling this method must be must be, depending on the value of the `type` parameter, followed by a call to `onCodeBlock` or `onCommentBlock` or `onHeadinBlockBegin` or `onDivisionBlock` or `onOrderedListBlockBegin` or `onParagraphBlockBegin` or `onQuoteBlockBegin` or `onUnorderedListBlockBegin`.
 A corresponding call to `onBlockEnd` withe the same `type` value must eventually occur.

 The behavior of this method is undefined, if `type` is not present.